lpcaldeira/js-hacks/README.md

-# js-hacks
+# JS_hacks

-Compilado de hacks que fui precisando ao longo dos anos
+Some hacks using Jquery and Javascript